 Bachelor of Science Game Design

 The BS in Game Design prepares students to become storytellers, critical thinkers, entrepreneurs, and leaders in the field of games.
-Students collaborate in interdisciplinary teams with programmers, artists, and musicians to master the iterative development process and create polished experiences.
-Students build a portfolio showcasing their skills developing AAA, indie, and art games, as well as transformative play experiences on established and emerging platforms including augmented and virtual reality, tabletop, and physical technology.
+Students often collaborate as part of interdisciplinary teams with programmers, artists, and musicians to master the iterative game design and development process to create polished experiences.
+Students build a portfolio showcasing their skills developing AAA, indie, and art games, as well as transformative play experiences on established and emerging platforms including augmented and virtual reality, tabletop, and other physical interfaces.

-DePaul’s game design degree programs are among the best in the country, according to 2023 rankings from the Princeton Review and Animation Career Review.
+DePaul’s game design degree programs are nationally ranked by The Princeton Review and Animation Career Review.

 Degree Requirements